 That glass back makes me nervous.
 It’s pretty enough, but I don’t see the point, other than making the tablet more breakable.
 After all, the Galaxy Tab S2 has a nice matte back, and the iPad line does just fine with metal.
 The glass here is Gorilla Glass 4, and it’s not slippery, which is well and good, but it really feels like a potential point of failure.

 The front and rear cameras are both positioned to be used in portrait mode.
 On the bottom, there’s a USB-C charging and syncing port that supports Qualcomm Quick charge 3.0 and a 3.5mm headphone jack.

-This is, obviously, not stock Android—is it ever?—but Samsung has really dialed back the bloatware.
-The redundant web browser and music player are gone, in favor of Google’s options.
+This is, obviously, not stock Android—is it ever?—but Samsung has really dialled back the bloatware.
+The redundant web browser and music player are gone, in favour of Google’s options.
 Samsung’s proprietary dual-window multitasking still has a few useful features added in Quick Connect lets you fling content to TVs and set-top boxes that support it, and you can download a free Kids Mode for parental controls.

 Samsung Flow lets you share content and show notifications from a Samsung phone on the tablet or the Samsung Galaxy TabPro S PC.
 But as very few people have a TabPro S, it ends up being much less useful than Apple’s Continuity, as it’s unlikely to work on your desktop.

 The Tab S3 we tested is a Wi-Fi-only model, although carriers will sell a LTE version in the future.
 Wi-Fi performance was absolutely spectacular in testing, especially on the 5GHz band, where I got faster uplink than on the Galaxy Tab S2.
 The tablet supports dual-band 802.11ac.